Tackling workplace stress: 7 inspiring TED Talks in summary…

 - By watching these TED Talks, individuals can gain new perspectives and tools to effectively tackle workplace stress.
 Topics include how to make stress your friend, workplace mental health and the importance of humour at work.

-This month is Stress Awareness Month: a national awareness month that’s taken place every April since 1992, with the aim increasing public awareness about both the causes and cures for stress brought on by our modern day lives.
+This month is Stress Awareness Month: a national awareness event that’s taken place every April since 1992, with the aim increasing public awareness about both the causes and cures for stress brought on by our modern day lives.

-And, the subject of stress – especially in the workplace – is something HR teams can ill afford to ignore.
+And, the subject of stress – especially workplace stress – is something HR teams can ill afford to ignore.
 New research has discovered that people taking sick days because of work-related stress or burnout is costing the UK economy £28 billion a year.
 In addition, HR teams are also feeling the pressure, with a staggering 98% of HR professionals experiencing burnout over the past two years.

 Clearly, virtually everyone – including hardworking HR professionals – are feeling the pressure right now.
 So, to help you to discover effective ways to reduce and manage feelings of stress in your workplace, we’ve hand-picked 7 inspiring TED Talks that do exactly that.